DanielChuDC/rhcsa9-ex200v9k/lab_setup/rhcsa9env-master/make-vagrant-image-rhel9-arm.md

 - You can generate a key by `ssh-keygen -f vagrantKey`

 - Warning: do not use this key to any production server! the key has been uploaded to Github.
+Source: https://developer.hashicorp.com/vagrant/docs/providers/vmware/boxes

 ```bash